spk2dc/GeneralAssembly_Archive/1_front_end_development/w02d03/morning_exercise/README.md

 Flexplorer: http://bennettfeely.com/flexplorer/

 #### Hungry for More (choose any):
-- Read the three articles in this README.md
+- Read the articles in this README.md
-- Continue to experiment with Flexbox properties and update the cards to something that suits your taste
 - Check out Flexbox's other great solves like sticky footer: https://philipwalton.github.io/solved-by-flexbox/